krzysztof-kozak/frontend-toolbox/README.md

   - Load and Optimize images and gifs.
   - Load font files to use as local fonts.
   - Transpile JavaSCript with Babel.
+  - Automatically add polyfils "as needed" with core-js@3
   - Automatically load modules/libraries - no need to import/require them everywhere.

 ---